With simulations and more information-sharing, Biden administration tries to prevent another Jan. 6

-“The bottom line, we concluded, was there was insufficient information-sharing and coordination that was raised up to higher levels, and that needed to change,” said one senior administration official, who said there was also “insufficient anticipation of the kinds of things that could happen.”
+“The bottom line, we concluded, was there was insufficient information-sharing and coordination that was raised up to higher levels, and that needed to change,” said one senior administration official.
+There was also “insufficient anticipation of the kinds of things that could happen,” the official added.

 Officials said they conducted the analysis not as a form of “finger-pointing” at the U.S. Capitol Police or the FBI — each of which has been faulted for failing to understand the threat they were facing on Jan.
 6 — but to be better prepared to prevent future violence or unrest.